practicald2t/practicald2t.github.io/pages/cfp.md

 ### Optional Supplementary Materials: Appendices, Software and Data
 Additionally, supplementary materials can be added in an appendix.
 Should you make any software or data available within the paper, these need to be fully anonymised.

-# FAQ for the shared task
-<a name="faq"></a>
-<span style="color: #276275;">**Q:** Where does the shared task dataset come from?</span>
-<span style="color: #276275;">**A:**</span> Our dataset is sourced by querying existing open APIs to retrieve tabular data across various domains (like weather, sports results etc).
-We adopt this approach as LLMs potentially met this kind of data during pre-training/RL.
-We query very recent data tables to minimise the risk of data contamination.

-<span style="color: #276275;">**Q:** Can I use my custom model (e.g. fine-tuned, architectural changes etc) if it is not among the suggested ones?</span>
-<span style="color: #276275;">**A:**</span> As we will have to re-run every custom evaluation against all participants' submitted outputs, we aim to do it in the most painless way possible.
-If you plan to submit an evaluation script using a custom model, please send us model checkpoints (HuggingFace format) and make your script compatible with Pytorch and Ollama (versions to be announced).
-Generally, we should be able just to run your evaluation script and get the results.

-<span style="color: #276275;">**Q:** How big can the model I will use for custom evaluation be?</span>
-<span style="color: #276275;">**A:**</span> Your model should be able to run on an NVidia A100 or A40 (48GB VRAM).
-The use of quantisation is allowed, but this should, again, be set up by you in the script you will submit.

-<span style="color: #276275;">**Q:** I want to develop a neurosymbolic D2T system/evaluation script for the shared task.
-Can I?</span>
-<span style="color: #276275;">**A:**</span> Yes!
-In light of our workshop's interest in neuro-symbolic D2T, participants of the shared task are welcome to include symbolic knowledge, intermediate representations etc. Please remember that you still need to adhere to the above points.

-Should you have any other question, feel free to contact the organisers.

 ## Acknowledgments
 <p>Funded by the European Union (ERC, NG-NLG, 101039303)</p>